UK-FVCOM-Usergroup/uk-fvcom/README.md

 LOG
 -------
+15-10-2021 	Nullifying and initialising all variables that weren't included in the latest version 15-10-2021 	Updates to include FABM on bcond_gcn/bcond_gcy, internal_step, mod_main, mod_input, mod_force,  cntrl_prmtrs(real time used in tidal forcing), left out Karsten H changes to COARE26z, WET_DRY on extel_edge.F,
-14-10-2021 Starting to merge with FABMv1_v43 to transfer uk-fvcom changes and FABM coupler.
+14-10-2021 f3e3840ba96cc7 Starting to merge with FABMv1_v43 to transfer uk-fvcom changes and FABM coupler.